TechMagic

 This type of testing examines a cloud infrastructure provider’s security policies, controls, and procedures and then attempts to find vulnerabilities that could lead to data breaches or security issues.
 Cloud-based application security testing is often performed by third-party auditors working with a cloud infrastructure provider, but the cloud infrastructure provider can also perform it.

-Ensure your product Security and data protection
+Ensure your product security and data protection

 Cloud security testing is like the ultimate test to ensure your cloud setup is safe and aligns with what your organization needs.
 So, buckle up – by the end of this article, you'll be ready to master cloud security testing.